 - medium of heat transfer must be liquid or steam, ie no direct air heating

-- you can’t use the equipment to heat a single domestic home
+- you can’t use the equipment to only heat a single domestic home